Skip to main content

 Experienced returning registration

-Once an ERRT can prove they have met the APST at the Proficient Teacher level and have met their professional practice requirements, they can apply for full registration.
+Once an ERRT can prove they have met their professional practice requirements, they can apply for full registration.
 Visit the Returning to full registration page to find out more about the process.

 Ongoing obligations